Canon 80D vs Pentax Q

 |Nikon D7500« »||Y||stereo||mono||Y||Y||mini||2.0||Y||-||Y||Nikon D7500|

 It is notable that the 80D has a microphone port, which is missing on the Pentax Q. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
+Both the 80D and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+The Pentax Q was replaced by the Pentax Q10, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon 80D better than the Pentax Q or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Scores substantially higher (32 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (3.4 bits more color depth).